postman-open-technologies/lifecycle/_blueprints/test-automation.md

 maturity: stable
 version: 2021-09-11
 areas:

+  - label: Define
+    description: The most important first step of any API lifecycle is to make sure the operations around an API are properly defined, laying the foundation for being able to effectively design and bring an API to life, while also establishing a known place, or places to go to get all the information you need regarding each individual API, or groups of APIs.
+A little planning and organization at this early step of the API journey can go a long way towards ensuring the overall health and velocity of an API, and the applications and integrations that will depend on each internal, partner, or public API being delivered.
+    image: images/lifecycle-arrow-define.png
+    elements:
+      - name: Team Workspace
+        label: Team Workspace
+        context: 1
+      - name: Team Members
+        label: Team Members
+        context: 1
+      - name: Github Repository
+        label: Github Repository
+        context: 1
+      - name: OpenAPI
+        label: OpenAPI
+        context: 1
   - label: Test
     image: images/lifecycle-arrow-test.png
     description: A test-driven API lifecycle ensures that each API accomplishes the intended purpose it was developed for, providing manual and automated ways to ensure an API hasn't changed unexpectedly, is as performant as required, and meets the security expectations of everyone involved, helping establish a high quality of service consistently across all APIs.